09:00 Registration (with Coffee & Tea)

 Carla Lopes (Coimbra, Portugal) Mitochondrial extracellular vesicles as modulators of the inflammatory response (30')

-Frank Kruyt (Groningen) Tba (15')
+Frank Kruyt (Groningen) Cellular connectivity and mitochondrial transfer in glioblastoma (15')

 Session 12: Computational neuroscience and neurotechnology (CONNECT)